 Method 1: Add Flour to the Work Surface

 The first method to keep the dough from sticking to everything is to use flour.
-Sprinkle the work surface with ample flour to keep the dough from sticking.
+Sprinkle the work surface generously with flour to prevent the dough from sticking.
 If you use a wooden rolling pin, flour it and the top of the dough.
-Sometimes, even though the dough is chilled, it will be a little too sticky to roll, and the extra flour can help stiffen it enough so you can work with it.
+Sometimes, even when the dough is chilled, it can be a little too sticky to roll, and extra flour can help stiffen it enough so you can work with it.

 Method 2: Roll the Pistachio Sugar Cookies Between Coated Paper

-Another way to roll chilled dough is to place it between two sheets of parchment paper and use the rolling pin on top of the paper.
-The dough doesn’t stick to the coated paper and never touches the rolling pin with this method.
+Another way to roll chilled dough is to place it between two sheets of parchment paper and roll it with a rolling pin on top of the paper.
+With this method, the dough doesn’t stick to the coated paper and never comes into contact with the rolling pin.

 - First, after placing the dough between the papers, flatten it with your palm.

-- Then, roll the dough, keeping it between the two papers.
+- Then roll the dough, keeping it between the two sheets of paper.

 - When rolled to the size you want, remove the top sheet of parchment paper and use a cookie cutter to cut shapes.